THE ATO HAS REVEALED THEY ARE CRACKING DOWN ON PROPERTY DEDUCTIONS THIS YEAR!

 Repairs restore things that are broken or damaged to their original condition and may be immediately claimed as a tax deduction.
 Improvements or substantial renovations, alter or improve the condition of the property and may be tax-deductible over a number of years.

 Items in need of repair at the time you purchase a property are referred to as ‘initial repairs’.
 Initial repairs are also tax-deductible over a number of years as opposed to being immediately tax-deductible.

 You can only claim expenses (interest, repairs, insurance etc.) in relation to a holiday home as tax-deductible during the periods the property is rented or genuinely available for rent.

 Furthermore, if the property is rented for less than market value to friends and family, then your tax deduction will be limited to the amount of rent received.

 SHORT TERM LETTING OR SHARING

 Income received from short term letting or renting part of a house or unit is assessable for income tax purposes and must be declared in your income tax return.
-This income may be reduced by any expenses that you are entitled to claim whilst the property is being let.
+This income may be reduced by any expenses you’re entitled to claim whilst the property is being let.